UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 					just in case you are see rendering issues on your projects
 		- Platforms -> HTML5
 			- Emscripten -> **Multithreading support**
-				- for 4.24 -- this MUST be enabled (there's a (animation curve) crash bug in single threaded mode that is slated to be fixed in 4.25)
+				- for 4.24 (as well as 4.24.3) -- this MUST be enabled (there's a (animation curve) crash bug in single threaded mode that is slated to be fixed in 4.25)